-The most popular web editors, like Dreamweaver, provide a couple different support solutions.
+The most popular web editors, like Dreamweaver, provide a couple of different support solutions.
 They have a help center with tutorials and documentation and also a support forum.
 Before investing in an editor it’s always worth looking at what they provide in the way of support and tutorials.

 Obviously, if you have problems related to your hosting you will need to contact your web hosts.

 The site builders usually provide good support.
 As they deal with everything you only have to contact their support.
 There are no third party items that have their own support.
 Generally, they have documentation, video, and forums.
-Often it is possible to contact the support by phone, email and live chat.
+Often it is possible to contact the support by phone, email, and live chat.